Reya-Labs/v2-off-chain-monorepo/README.md

 - [ ] Semantic release of individual packages rather than just the entire monorepo
 - [ ] Continuous publishing of typescript packages within the yarn workspace to github packages registry
 - [ ] Bug where semantic release picks up the root version to bump instead of the packages actual version
+- [ ] Adjust semantic release chore commit message to mention which package was bumped as a result of a github action workflow